 Before puppy tongue lenses, 3D Bitmoji, and voice changing features became standard on Snapchat, there were geofilters.
 After users took a snap, they swiped left or right on the screen to select one of the fun digital “frames”—the geofilters—to spruce it up.
 They are (appropriately) named geofilters because they are location specific, calling out “I’m in Times Square,” “I’m on campus,” “I’m shopping here,” etc.

 As Snapchat has evolved, geofilters have followed suit.
-Most importantly, they have become easier for brands to implement.
+Most important, they have become easier for brands to implement.

 Anyone from kids to marketers can create and buy on-demand geofilters.
 These temporary placements have become the most popular way to implement the feature, and since users can even design them within the Snapchat app itself, they might also be the easiest.
 Think birthday party and wedding geofilters.
 These geofilters typically don’t cost too much—if you keep the geofenced area small.
 They can, however, cover a maximum area slightly larger than Central Park.